SaaSManDan/socialwebapp/README.md

 crypto-js

+auto-restart.sh
+  - For whatever reason, nodemon would not work so I created my own shell script to restart the server upon a new changes in any file in the project

 ## How to run this web application?
 Go to https://socialwebapp.drodriguez.dev for the live project or download the project and install the dependencies above using npm.